FlagArihant2000/sfm-mvs/README.md

 ### Output

-The output is estimated for a total of 50 images as of now.
-Due to a number of outlying 3D coordinates in point cloud, meshlab distorts the scale at which the object can be viewed (this will be fixed in next commit)

 <img src="Result/result.png" alt="Image" style="zoom:50%;" />

 ## TO DO

-1. Locally perform bundle adjustment for a set of three images.
-As the poses are calculated in ascending order, for validation, the pose estimation will be done in reverse order for these three images.
-The obtained deviation will be minimised.
-This will refine the obtained camera poses.
-2. Fix the zoom issue so meshlab can analyse the point cloud. (vary scale of structure accordingly)
+1. Local and Global Bundle Adjustment.
-3. Point cloud densification using multiview stereo.
+2. Point cloud densification using multiview stereo.
-4. Clean the code, along with proper comments for readability.
+3. Clean the code, along with proper comments for readability.
+4. Transfer point cloud in Euclidean Space.

 ### Team Members